Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 ```

 That's it.
 Assuming you or I didn't make any mistakes here, you should have a fully functioning pod.
 Please note that while federation works with this configuration, it may take a couple days to start seeing posts from other pods (and, currently, you will only see posts from pods where at least one user is sharing with you).

+## Troubleshooting

+### Assets

+If your assets are not showing after a successful deployment make sure of that the `serve_static_assets` flag is set to `true` in both:

+    config/environments/production.rb
+    # Disable Rails's static asset server
+    # In production, Apache or nginx will already do this
+    config.serve_static_assets = true

+and in

+    config/application.yml
+    production:
+      <<: *defaults
+        serve_static_assets: true